ChrisNeedham200/loadimpact-docs/jekyll/_v3/user-scenarios/load-impact-chrome-extension.md

 ---
 layout: classic-docs
-title: Using the Load Impact Chrome Extension
+title: Using the LoadImpact Chrome Extension
-description: "How do I use the Load Impact Chrome Extension to record user scenarios?"
+description: "How do I use the LoadImpact Chrome Extension to record user scenarios?"
 categories: [user-scenarios]
 order: 3
 redirect_from: /knowledgebase/articles/174664-how-do-i-use-the-chrome-extension-to-record-user-s